ausaf-a/eveusb/README.md

 1. Attacker socially engineers victim into plugging in "BadUSB" device, which appears as a normal USB drive.
 2. Device can now send keyboard/mouse commands over HID protocol through a USB Port.
-3. Device runs a powershell command to pull executable from hosting link, and executes.
+3. Device quickly runs a powershell command to pull executable from hosting link, and executes.
+4. ???
+5. Profit